Housing & Housing Affordability

 • Explore financial incentives and implementation tools to deepen housing affordability

 The November 10th workshop is an important step in shaping Newmarket’s housing future.
-We encourage residents, stakeholders, and community partners to tune in and stay engaged.
-Check Newmarket’s Council Meeting Minutes and Agendas webpage for details and to view the workshop live!
+Check Newmarket’s Council Meeting Minutes and Agendas webpage for details and to view the video.
+Click here for the presentation.

 • Significant Progress in Housing Needs Assessment and Inclusionary Zoning